How to Turn Your LLC Into an S Corp

 If you haven’t been processing payroll before, you’ll need to get ready to do so.

-3. File the Paperwork
+3. File the IRS Paperwork

 This is actually one of the simplest steps in the process.